About the Event:

 Click on a section below for more information!

 Practices and organizations with available orthodontic opportunities (e.g., associateships, practices for sale, etc.) are encouraged to register.
 Your registration will include a booth reservation to represent your practice/organization and interact with prospective candidates during an open networking period between 4:00 and 5:30 p.m.
-If you already have a few candidates in your pipeline, you can also access your booth prior to the event (12:00-4:00 p.m.) to schedule on-site interviews.
+If you already have a few candidates in your pipeline, you can also access your booth before and after the event (3:00-4:00 p.m. and/or 5:30-7:30 p.m.) to schedule on-site interviews.
 Please note that employers will be responsible for scheduling all interviews.

 To begin the recruitment process, exhibitors are also encouraged to post available opportunities on the AAO’s Practice Opportunities & Careers site prior to the event.